theastropath/turbot/HEROKU.md

 # Heroku Support

 The `bin` directory contains scripts for use with [Heroku][heroku].
-Additionally, the files `Procfile`, `requirements.txt`, and `runtime.txt` all exist to support Heroku.
+Additionally, the files `Procfile`, `requirements.txt`, `runtime.txt`,
+and `app.json` all exist to support Heroku.

+There's a one-click to deploy button on the main [README](README.md) of this repository.
+If you'd rather go through the process manually, read further.

-## HOWTO: Deploy Turbot to Heroku
+## HOWTO: Manually Deploy Turbot to Heroku

 1. Create a Heroku account if you don't already have one.
    Free tier accounts are available.